 5. Add two or three high-intensity sessions a week

-For these efforts you’ll need to be riding to 70–90 percent of your heart rate for most of the session, or riding hard enough that you can’t hold a conversation.
+For these efforts you’ll need to be riding to 70 to 90 per cent of your heart rate for most of the session, or riding hard enough that you can’t hold a conversation.
 You don’t need to hold this pace for the whole session: interval training is very effective.

-Wadsworth recommends adding this on top of your regular workouts.
-“Your body starts to work in an anaerobic mode, so your body has to repair itself after the exertion and burn fat that way, as well as increasing your aerobic capacity and muscle mass.”
+Wadsworth recommends adding this on top of your regular workouts: “Your body starts to work in an anaerobic mode, so your body has to repair itself after the exertion and burn fat that way, as well as increasing your aerobic capacity and muscle mass… The more muscle you have, the more fuel you’ll need to keep it going, the more calories you’ll burn.”

-If you don’t fancy doing this outside or the weather is bad, there’s always the spin class at your local gym.
-It won’t be as much fun as riding outside but it does mean you can get a good workout when it’s lashing rain.
+If you don’t fancy doing this outside or the weather is bad, there’s always cycling indoors.
+It might not be as much fun as riding outside but it does mean you can get a good workout in when it’s lashing with rain, and the latest smart trainers and indoor cycling apps make the experience more realistic – and, dare we say it, fun – than ever.

 6. Get plenty of sleep